-401-4.6 Rollers.
+403-4.6 Rollers.
 The number, type, and weight of rollers shall be sufficient to compact the asphalt to the required density while it is still in a workable condition without crushing of the aggregate, depressions or other damage to the pavement surface.
-Rollers shall be in good condition, clean, and capable of operating at slow speeds to avoid displacement of the asphalt.
+Rollers shall be in good condition, capable of operating at slow speeds to avoid displacement of the asphalt.
 All rollers shall be specifically designed and suitable for compacting asphalt concrete and shall be properly used.
 Rollers that impair the stability of any layer of a pavement structure or underlying soils shall not be used.

-401-4.7 Density device.
+403-4.6.1 Density device.
 The Contractor shall have on site a density gauge during all paving operations in order to assist in the determination of the optimum rolling pattern, type of roller and frequencies, as well as to monitor the effect of the rolling operations during production paving.
-The Contractor shall supply a qualified technician during all paving operations to calibrate the gauge and obtain accurate density readings for all new asphalt.
+The Contractor shall also supply a qualified technician during all paving operations to calibrate the density gauge and obtain accurate density readings for all new asphalt.
 These densities shall be supplied to the RPR upon request at any time during construction.
 No separate payment will be made for supplying the density gauge and technician.

-401-4.8 Preparation of asphalt binder.
-The asphalt binder shall be heated in a manner that will avoid local overheating and provide a continuous supply of the asphalt binder to the mixer at a uniform temperature.
-The temperature of unmodified asphalt binder delivered to the mixer shall be sufficient to provide a suitable viscosity for adequate coating of the aggregate particles, but shall not exceed $325^{\circ}F(160^{\circ}C)$ when added to the aggregate.
-The temperature of modified asphalt binder shall be no more than $350^{\circ}F(175^{\circ}C)$ when added to the aggregate.
+403-4.7 Preparation of asphalt binder.
+The asphalt binder shall be heated in a manner that will avoid local overheating and provide a continuous supply of the asphalt material to the mixer at a uniform temperature.
+The temperature of the unmodified asphalt binder delivered to the mixer shall be sufficient to provide a suitable viscosity for adequate coating of the aggregate particles, but shall not exceed 325°F (160°C) when added to the aggregate.
+The temperature of modified asphalt binder shall be no more than 350°F (175°C) when added to the aggregate.

-401-4.9 Preparation of mineral aggregate.
+403-4.8 Preparation of mineral aggregate.
 The aggregate for the asphalt shall be heated and dried.
 The maximum temperature and rate of heating shall be such that no damage occurs to the aggregates.
 The temperature of the aggregate and mineral filler shall not exceed 350°F (175°C) when the asphalt binder is added.
 Particular care shall be taken that aggregates high in calcium or magnesium content are not damaged by overheating.
 The temperature shall not be lower than is required to obtain complete coating and uniform distribution on the aggregate particles and to provide a mixture of satisfactory workability.

-401-4.10 Preparation of Asphalt mixture.
-The aggregates and the asphalt binder shall be weighed or metered and mixed in the amount specified by the JMF.
+403-4.9 Preparation of asphalt mixture.
+The aggregates and the asphalt binder shall be weighed or metered and introduced into the mixer in the amount specified by the JMF.
 The combined materials shall be mixed until the aggregate obtains a uniform coating of asphalt binder and is thoroughly distributed throughout the mixture.
 Wet mixing time shall be the shortest time that will produce a satisfactory mixture, but not less than 25 seconds for batch plants.
 The wet mixing time for all plants shall be established by the Contractor, based on the procedure for determining the percentage of coated particles described in ASTM D2489, for each individual plant and for each type of aggregate used.
 The wet mixing time will be set to achieve 95% of coated particles.
 For continuous mix plants, the minimum mixing time shall be determined by dividing the weight of its contents at operating level by the weight of the mixture delivered per second by the mixer.
 The moisture content of all asphalt upon discharge shall not exceed 0.5%.

-401-4.11 Application of Prime and Tack Coat.
+403-4.10 Application of Tack Coat.
 Immediately before placing the asphalt mixture, the underlying course shall be cleaned of all dust and debris.